The Other Women’s Movement

 In Germany, the rise in discontent with refugee admissions that has made Merkel politically vulnerable has been more dramatic among women, especially after the sex attacks in Cologne on New Year’s Eve 2015, perpetrated by young men allegedly of Middle Eastern and North African descent.
 Between November 2015 and January 2016, according to YouGov/Bild surveys, the share of respondents agreeing that Germany has taken in too many refugees increased from 55 percent to 60 percent among German men and from 51 percent to 63 percent among women.

-In the past, fear of terrorism and crime had been amped up as a campaign strategy to push women into the political embrace of a strong—and often right-wing—male protector.
+In the past, fear of terrorism and crime had been amped up as a campaign strategy to push women into the political embrace of a strong — and often right-wing — male protector.
 After 9/11, some American conservative women hailed the return of “manly virtues,” as well as the “contained, channeled virility” of George W. Bush.
 But in several European countries today, the would-be protector is a woman.
 Moreover, the anxieties about Islamic extremism that helped propel Trump to victory have given rise to a peculiar marriage of feminism and nativism in Europe.
 After the Cologne attacks, Le Pen wrote an opinion piece that invoked French feminist icon Simone de Beauvoir while warning that mass immigration would imperil “the precious freedoms hard won by our mothers and grandmothers.”
 Some feminists were horrified, denouncing Le Pen as a pretender using women’s rights “to feed a hatred of foreigners and migrants.”
 But to the populist rebels, condemnation by the liberal feminist elite means nothing.
 On her blog, Pegida UK’s Waters assailed feminists for failing to confront the “harsh realities” of Islamization.
 “Women’s rights, actual civil rights, are in trouble in Europe … and feminists are going to have to step up,” she wrote.
 “But you don’t.
 Instead, you attack those of us who do.
 Shame on you.”

 The eight female Trump supporters with whom I met or had in-depth email exchanges just before Trump’s inauguration and in the first days of his presidency were, in some ways, not a typical sample: professional women and college students, all but one living in the Northeast.
 Yet they are part of the Trump bloc as much as the blue-collar, Rust Belt voters who make up the majority of his base and who have, understandably, received most of the media attention.
 They include staunch Republicans and lifelong Democrats, committed Trump backers from the beginning and latecomers to the Trump train.
 The complaint that arises again and again in conversations with them is dissatisfaction with the status quo and establishment culture, liberal or conservative.